 Having a full understanding of your working capital will give you a useful insight into your business and what’s needed in terms of money to finance your day-to-day operations.
 If you’re just starting or have been trading for some time it’s essential to get a good grasp of this and understand what’s required to keep your organisation afloat.

-So, it’s time to get to grips with the working capital formula because as this post will demonstrate, the future of your business is reliant upon it.
+So, it’s time to get to grips with the working capital formula because as this post will demonstrate, the future of your business is dependent on it.

 What is the working capital formula?

-The working capital formula is used to measure the short-term financial health of a business.
+The working capital formula measures the short-term financial health of a business.
 It enables you to check if you have enough money available to meet financial obligations on a short-term basis.
-This is the calculation: Working capital = current assets - current liabilities
+This is the calculation: Working capital = current assets - current liabilities.

 A positive working capital means that you’re able to pay off short-term liabilities.
 Whereas, a negative working capital means that you’re unable to meet your debts.

 Cashflow problems are one of the leading causes of business bankruptcy, so it’s crucial you both understand and monitor yours carefully.
 Ask yourself:

 Do you know what your current cashflow looks like?

 What do you expect your cashflow to look like in six months time?

 If you can’t answer both of those questions, then perhaps you’re not as in control of your organisation as you should be!